binary42/avedac/aved-classifier/README.txt

             IMPORTANT NOTE:
-            A separate nbactions file is needed for each Maven module, so you will need to propagate the nbactions-Mac/Linux.xml to *every* module directory it's needed in.
+            A separate nbactions file is needed for each Maven module, so you will need to copy the nbactions-Mac/Linux.xml to *every* module directory it's needed in.

-   4.6  Modifications to the Matlab library
+   5.6  Modifications to the Matlab library

         If you make any changes to the Matlab .m files, to rebuild only the matlab shared library from command-line